itrummer/CodexDB/README.md

 # Running CodexDB

-1. Start the CodexDB Web interface (in the following command, replace the three dots with your OpenAI access key!):
+1. Start the CodexDB Web interface (replace the three dots with your OpenAI access key!):
 ```
 streamlit run src/codexdb/gui.py ... /home/ubuntu/spider
 ```
-2. Access the CodexDB Web interface via the Web browser.
+2. After executing the command above, you should see two URLs on the console:
+- Network URL
+- External URL
+If using CodexDB on your local machine, open the first URL on your Web browser.
+If using CodexDB on a remote machine, use the second URL.
+You may have to enable external access in the second case.
+E.g., when running CodexDB on Amazon EC2, make sure to add an inbound rule allowing TCP access on port 8501.

 # How to Run Benchmarks